25 over-the-top Christmas displays from across America

 Dyker Heights Christmas Lights in Brooklyn, New York

-Residents of this Brooklyn, New York, neighborhood decorate their houses in over-the-top light displays and life-size characters every holiday season.
-Decorations usually go up the weekend after Thanksgiving.
-Anyone can view them between dusk to 9 p.m. daily until the end of the year by walking between the 11th and 13th avenues and 83rd and 86th streets.
+Residents of this Brooklyn, New York, neighborhood—between 11th and 13th avenues and 83rd and 86th streets, specifically—decorate their houses in over-the-top light displays and life-size characters every holiday season.
+Decorations usually go up the weekend after Thanksgiving, and anyone can view them on foot for free between dusk and 9 p.m. daily until the end of the year.

 aceshot1 // Shutterstock

 Clifton Mill in Clifton, Ohio

 The Clifton Mill, an Ohio grist mill that dates back to the 1800s, gets a Christmassy makeover every winter when more than 4 million lights go up on the mill, riverbanks, trees, and bridges.
 The display takes about three months to build every year, and visitors can take in the stunning light show set to music every night between Thanksgiving and Dec.
 30 for $15 per guest.
 There is no charge for children 3 and under.

 FREDERIC J. BROWN/AFP via Getty Images

 Thoroughbred Holiday Lights in Rancho Cucamonga, California

 About 40 miles east of downtown Los Angeles sit the quiet Thoroughbred and Jennet streets in Rancho Cucamonga, California.
 For nearly four decades, this ordinarily sleepy neighborhood has come alive in December with visitors looking to see the light displays put up by residents, some of whom even sell holiday snacks and drinks in front of their homes.